 9. Janine.

-To reduce the level of the hormone testosterone in the body of a woman, various drugs are used.
+To reduce the level of the hormone testosterone in a woman’s body, various drugs are used

-When the cause of such changes in the human body is an ovarian tumor, then it will not be possible to solve the problem without surgical intervention.
+When the cause of such changes in the human body is an ovarian tumor, there is no way to solve the problem without surgical intervention.

-Among other things, in order to significantly reduce the concentration of the hormone in the female body, it is imperative to adjust your diet, but it is strictly forbidden to limit yourself to food intake.
-In each individual case, nutrition should be selected purely individually, and for this you should contact a professional nutritionist.
-After completion of treatment, a woman must control her hormonal levels throughout her life.
-This is necessary in the first place in order to prevent its repeated increase.
+Among other things, in order to significantly reduce the concentration of the hormone in the female body, you should definitely adjust your diet, but it is strictly forbidden to limit yourself in food intake.
+In each individual case, nutrition should be selected purely individually, and for this it is worth contacting a professional nutritionist.
+After completing treatment, a woman must monitor her hormonal levels throughout her life.
+This is necessary primarily to prevent it from increasing again.

 Consequences

-What is the free and total hormone testosterone in women and what is it responsible for, we found out, now let's decide what consequences are expected if you do not find out in a timely manner the reason why it is elevated and do not start treatment.
+What is the free and total hormone testosterone in women and what is it responsible for, we have found out, now let’s determine what consequences await if we do not promptly find out the reason why it is elevated and do not start treatment.

-The pathological changes that occur in a woman's body are completely determined by the extent to which testosterone has already risen.
-If these indicators did not have time to reach a critical level, then the consequences of such a pathological process can only be hair that has grown in those parts of the body where they should not be at all.
+The pathological changes that occur in a woman’s body are completely determined by the extent to which testosterone has already increased.
+If these indicators have not yet reached a critical level, then the consequences of such a pathological process can only be growing hair in those areas of the body where they should not exist at all.

 Note!
-If an increase in total and free testosterone has occurred in a woman's body, then the consequences of such a deviation will be reflected both in appearance and in physical condition.
+If there is an increase in total and free testosterone in a woman’s body, then the consequences of such a deviation will be reflected in both appearance and physical condition.

-When the level of testosterone has increased by significant levels, then irreparable and quite serious changes can occur in the woman's body, such as the development of diabetes, problems of the reproductive nature and the reproductive system, as well as a significant change in body weight.
-In order to prevent serious changes and the development of complications, a doctor should be consulted when the first changes appear in the body.
+When testosterone levels have increased significantly, irreparable and quite serious changes can occur in a woman’s body, such as the development of diabetes mellitus, reproductive and reproductive system problems, as well as significant changes in body weight.
+To prevent serious changes and the development of complications, you should consult a doctor when the first changes appear in the body.

 The male sex hormone in the body of the fair sex is produced by the adrenal cortex and ovaries.
-In normal amounts, the substance contributes to the proper formation of the skeleton, mammary glands, fat and muscle mass.
-However, an excess of testosterone leads to a malfunction of the internal organs and unpleasant changes in appearance.
+In normal quantities, the substance promotes the proper formation of the skeleton, mammary glands, fat and muscle mass.
+However, excess testosterone leads to malfunction of internal organs and unpleasant changes in appearance.

-If testosterone is elevated in women, then this is manifested in such external and internal signs as:
+If testosterone is elevated in women, this manifests itself in such external and internal signs as:

-• hirsutism (excess hair growth on the arms, face, legs, chest, etc.);
+• hirsutism (excessive hair growth on the arms, face, legs, chest, etc.);

 • inflammation of the ovaries, uterus;

-• oily, dull hair on the head, their loss;
+• oily, dull hair on the head, hair loss;

-• infertility (inability to bear a fetus, miscarriages);
+• infertility (inability to bear a child, miscarriages);

-• the appearance of disproportions in the figure (broad shoulders, narrow pelvis, unexpressed waist);
+• the appearance of imbalances in the figure (broad shoulders, narrow pelvis, undefined waist);

 • low timbre of voice;